14 Product Video Best Practices for Ecommerce and Business Websites (2026 Guide)

 Common Mistakes to Avoid

-- Using one long video for every page type: homepage, product page, and checkout support need different levels of detail.
+- Using one long video for every page type: homepage, product page, and landing page all need different formats.

 How to Measure Whether a Product Video Is Working